 Two of my clients were young female (25 and 35 years old) who diagnosed with liver cancer in 2002.

-Their Medicine Doctors ordered them for liver transplant and placed them in the waiting list.
+Their doctors ordered them for a liver transplant and placed them on the waiting list.

-My clients with liver cancers were often on bed, fatigue, drawn and unable to eat or drink.
-Whenever they drank, even water, they vomited.
+My clients with liver cancers were often in bed and fatigued.
+Whenever they drank, they would vomit.

-Finally, I came to examine their pulse and gave total of 15 treatments for 45 days period at once.
+Finally, I came to examine their pulse and gave them a total of 15 treatments for 45 days period at once.

-After 15 concentrated treatments, their cancers were retreated and no need for liver transplant.
-I met them in February 2019 and they told me that they were cancer free since 2003.
+After 15 concentrated treatments, their cancer cells were decreasing and there was no longer need for a liver transplant.
+I saw them again in February 2019 and they were cancer free since 2003.

 The young man (37 years old) was diagnosed with cirrhosis in 2003.
 He often had a nose bleeds and vertigo.
 His AST was 452 and ALT was 475; the tumor maker (alpha-fetoprotein (AFP)) was greater than 500 ng/mL.
 His RBC was 3.2 million, WBC was greater than 14000.